gifarz/starwarsfilm/README.md

 ## Star Wars Movies and Characters

-### This is the step by step I make this website
+## This is the step by step I make this website

-I use ReactJS with Material Design Lite (react-mdl) to build the website
+* I used ReactJS with Material Design Lite (react-mdl) to build the website of Starwars Movies and Characters.
+There are 3 type of method I use : /
+    Navigation
+    Header
+    Card List